-Students learn from our extraordinary and diverse faculty and from internationally acclaimed artists-in-residence, such as Jennifer Muller/The WORKS.
-From ballet to hip-hop and jazz to West Indian, students will learn technique, dance history, and how to create their own dances.
+Students learn from our extraordinary and diverse faculty and from internationally acclaimed artists-in-residence, such as Jennifer Muller/The Works.
+From ballet to Hip-Hop and jazz to Afro-Caribbean, students will learn dance technique, dance history, choreography, and how to teach dance.
 Students will experience the canon of American modern dance, learning to understand and respect the lineage while embracing the future of contemporary forms.

 The Dance Education Program offers two majors and a minor.

 Dance Education with a Specialization in Entrepreneurship, B.S

 Students in the CCSU Dance Education Entrepreneurship program develop the knowledge, skills, and dispositions needed to pursue a business-based dance career.
 Graduates will be prepared to teach dance at the highest level and have the knowledge and skills to handle the marketing and managerial side of running a successful business.
 Students will show evidence of possessing a strong, well-rounded background in dance pedagogy, history, research, learning theory and practicum to become “highly qualified” as a Teaching Artist.

 Academic Catalog Listing